deepinsight/insightface/web-demos/swapping_discord/README.md

 ## Updates

+**`2023-04-15`**: Our Discord bot now gets verified.
+Please use [this link](https://discord.com/api/oauth2/authorize?client_id=1090660574196674713&permissions=274877945856&scope=bot) to invite the bot to your server.
+However, the user needs to use the Discord mentions feature to allow our bot to capture users' input.
+Specifically, we need to add "@InsightFaceSwap" before the command so that it can be properly captured, for example, "@InsightFaceSwap !swapid me".
+Additionally, the output of Midjourney bot cannot be captured at the moment, so you need to manually copy the generated image's path and call our API.
+Specifically, you can do it like this: ``https://cdn.discordapp.com/attachments/xxxxx.png @InsightFaceSwap !swapid me``.
+Most importantly, please join our [Discord group](https://discord.gg/65Ma47ymPc) to get future notification.

 **`2023-04-10`**: Our Discord bot now has over 100 users and is currently required to process the [verification](https://support.discord.com/hc/en-us/articles/360040720412-Bot-Verification-and-Data-Whitelisting).
 So now it cannot be added to any new servers temporarily(those that have been added can be used normally).
 Please wait for a few days, or it may take up to 1-2 weeks.
 You can also join our [Discord group](https://discord.gg/65Ma47ymPc), to get notification.

 ## Introduction